 By reviewing your campaign performance, you can easily understand where you’re at and where you’re heading.
 Reports include actionable and valuable insights that help develop future campaigns and improve your marketing funnel.

-While Facebook ads are a must for eCommerce businesses, many don’t know how to utilize the platform properly or even where to start.
+While Facebook ads are a must for e-commerce businesses, many business owners don’t know how to properly use this advertising platform or even where to start.
 They’re unsure which campaigns to implement or even how to create an ad.

 Below are a few expert Facebook advertising tips.